 Located in the heart of Old Amersham this recently renovated award winning museum is well worth a visit!
 As well as themed activities throughout the year, children can discover and explore Amersham’s past through maps, photos, objects and documents.
 On the 1st August their event ‘Create!’ starts, which includes a series of fun and free creative workshops for the whole family to enjoy.

-The Bucks County Museum and Roald Dahl Children’s Gallery sits in Aylesbury’s town centre and is a fantastic place to visit this summer!
+The Discover Bucks Museum and Roald Dahl Children’s Gallery sits in Aylesbury’s town centre and is a fantastic place to visit this summer!
 One part of the museum is where you can discover the inspiration behind Roald Dahl’s world.
 Find the minibeasts that live inside the Giant Peach, crawl through Fantastic Mr Fox’s tunnel or discover inventions created by Willy Wonka.
 Throughout the year the museum offers family-friendly exhibitions and displays, including lots of activities during the school holidays.
+Their 5 new galleries also take you on a journey from prehistoric Bucks to the present day, with treasures such as a mammoth's tusk, bronze age sword and the largest hoard of Anglo-Saxon coins ever discovered.

 Chiltern Open Air Museum